-Visually Impaired Learner Initial License
+Visually Impaired Learner Program

-The next TVI cohort begins Summer 2014.
+The next TVI cohort begins summer 2016.

 - Acquire skills to provide high quality services to students with visual impairments